 Knowledge of medical terminology, healthcare operations and medical office procedures is important, and prior healthcare employment or volunteer experiences can greatly benefit aspiring medical secretaries.
 Medical secretaries should also understand billing and insurance procedures and communicate effectively with others; excellent interpersonal skills are a must.
 An aptitude for multitasking and organization will also be an advantage for a medical secretary.

 The BLS predicts a decline in growth in the secretarial and administrative industries, but since the most job prospects are in the healthcare sector, aspiring medical secretaries have every reason to be optimistic.
 That said, the BLS predicts job opportunities for medical secretaries to increase 22% during the 2016-2026 decade.
 In 2017, medical secretaries earned an average annual income of $35,870, per BLS figures.
 Wide, even job distribution across the country makes a career as a medical secretary a very transferable one; qualified professionals will find promising job prospects just about anywhere.

 Medical Records and Health Information Technicians

 These technicians manage health information involving patient insurance, in addition to medical and treatment histories.
-Some techs have associate's degrees, but often a postsecondary certificate suffices.
+Some techs have associate's degrees, but often, a postsecondary certificate suffices.
 Some employers look for techs with professional certifications.
-Faster than average employment growth of 21% was predicted by the BLS from 2010-2020, and an average annual wage of $36,770 in 2012 was reported.
+Faster-than-average employment growth of 13% was predicted by the BLS from 2016-2026, and an average annual wage of $42,820 was reported in 2017.

-For those who want to work with both the clinical and administrative side of a medical setting, a career as a medical assistant might be appealing.
+For those who want to work with both the clinical and administrative sides of a medical setting, a career as a medical assistant might be appealing.
 Most assistants with high school diplomas can learn the skills while on the job, although some employers do look for applicants with certifications.
-The BLS revealed an average annual salary of $30,550 and projected faster than average job growth of 31%, from 2010-2020.
+The BLS revealed an average annual salary of $33,580 in 2017 and projected much faster-than-average job growth of 29% from 2016-2026.